 Winter conditions in Scotland, especially in rural locations and the countryside, can easily affect driving conditions.
 If you’re planning on coming to Scotland for a winter road trip, we advise you to be careful when driving, and to be very flexible and ready for the realities of winter.

-- If you don't fancy driving in winter, you could always choose a private tour and let an experienced private driver take you around Scotland’s top sights in comfort and style.
+- You could also choose a private tour and let an experienced private driver take you around Scotland’s top sights in comfort and style